ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-10-08-class-sprint-3.md

 - Need semi-colon after `endl`
 - Need double less-than `<<` on second `cout`

+#### Question 4
-4. Below is a simple C++ program containing a calculation and some output.
+Below is a simple C++ program containing a calculation and some output.
 What would it output when you run it?
 ```cpp
 #include <iostream>
 using namespace std;